Russia's hybrid war against Ukraine | DW | 18.02.2022

 In the past week alone, Ukraine has seen unprecedented cyber-attacks against both the defense ministry and two large Ukrainian banks: PrivatBank and JSC Oschadbank.
 Individual customers and the whole online banking system were affected.
 This coincided with reports from the frontline in eastern Ukraine of intensified clashes between Russian-trained rebels from Luhansk and Donetsk and Ukrainian army forces.
 Also: reports that the Russian parliament is on the verge of recognizing these self-pronounced people's republics.

 These are just some examples of the skirmishes in the hybrid war that Russia has been fighting against Ukraine for eight years now.
-The world has largely looked the other way and for the people of Ukraine itself it has become just part of everyday life.
+The world has largely looked the other way and for the people of Ukraine, it has just become part of everyday life.
 "In hybrid warfare what is very important to remember is that non-military methods play a central role,” says Margarete Klein, a researcher with the Berlin-based German Institute for Security Affairs (SWP) who specializes in Eastern Europe.

 "It is not primarily a question of the military occupation of territory.
 Instead, it's about generating influence.
 Demonstrations of military might like the current troop build-up on the border with Ukraine, the military exercises in Belarus, as well as the carefully choreographed communication surrounding the announced troop withdrawal are all part of a well-equipped toolbox, whereby the main priority is to determine the narrative.
 And Vladimir Putin has truly mastered such a coordinated approach."

-Anybody who spent much time in recent weeks monitoring the mood in Ukraine — be it on social media and other networks, or talking with ordinary people, might have been surprised to discover how calm many Ukranians are.
+Anybody who has spent much time in recent weeks monitoring the mood in Ukraine — be it on social media and other networks, or talking with ordinary people, may have been surprised to discover how calm many Ukrainians are.
 Of course, there has been some anxiety and reports of families even contemplating fleeing the country to join friends and relatives in Germany or Poland.
 Israel, meanwhile, has reportedly even set up an evacuation strategy for Jews wanting to leave Ukraine.

 "It's a strategy of attrition.
 They are trying to put Ukraine under as much pressure as possible, especially domestically — with the goal of pushing it back onto a pro-Russian path," says SWP researcher Klein.
 "One aim is certainly also to create what might be called 'Ukraine fatigue' in the West," says the researcher in an attempt to explain the constant cycle of tension and de-escalation, more tension and more de-escalation.